 King Vena, from the lineage of the pious Dhruva, was an evil king, who neglected Vedic rituals.
 Thus the Rishis killed him, leaving the kingdom without an heir.
 The kingdom was already in famine due to the anarchy of Vena, it needed an able king to restore prosperity.
 So, the sages churned Vena’s body (preserved by mother Sunitha – world’s first incident on preservation of human body), out of which first appeared a dark dwarf hunter, a symbol of Vena’s evil.
 Since the sins of Vena had gone away as the dwarf, the body was now pure.
 On further churning, Prithu emerged from right arm of the corpse.

-Later on, to end the famine by slaying the earth and getting her fruits, Prithu chased the earth (Prithvi) who fled as a cow.
-Finally, cornered by Prithu, the earth states that killing her would mean the end of her subjects too.
-So Prithu lowered his weapons and reasoned with the earth and promised her to be her guardian.
+Later on, to end the famine he thought of slaying the earth to get her fruits, Prithu chased the earth (Prithvi) who fled as a cow.
+Finally, cornered by Prithu, the earth stated that killing her would mean the end of her subjects too.
+So Prithu lowered his weapons, reasoned with the earth and promised to be her guardian.
 Finally, Prithu milked her using Manu as a calf, (Since then pious cow started releasing milk only after calf was made to drink her milk) and received all vegetation and grain as her milk, in his hands for welfare of humanity.

 Prithu was the only king of earth, he turned rough terrains into fertile lands so that cultivation can be done easily.
 Prithu also constructed several rivers, mountains, fountains, etc so that natural balance is maintained in earth for the existence of mankind.
 Before Prithu’s reign, there was no cultivation, no pasture, no agriculture, no developed routes for connectivity in the world, entire civilization was developed from scratch under Prithu’s rule.
 Mother earth got its name Prithvi on Raja Prithu for he was the one who made mother earth habitable for all.